dafacto/moneyforsomething/_posts/2015-11-17-what-happens-when-you-dont-stay-the-course.md

 * <strong>Investors chase performance.</strong> Investors are constantly jumping from one strategy to another, from one fund to another, always chasing last-years winners—which, in the long-run, is a losing strategy.

-Success in long-term investing is easy, but you have to have discipline, and you have to stay the course.
+Long-term investing as described in Money for Something has reliably proved successful for generations, but you have to have discipline, and you have to stay the course.